Bogus debt collection agencies, online dating chat robots, and an “Energy Department refund”: Internet ScamBusters #263

-But first, we urge you to take a look at these top articles
+But first, we urge you to take a look at these top articles from our other websites:

 New Year’s Resolutions For Identity Theft Prevention: Quick and easy ways to have identity theft prevention tools in place for the new year.

 And now for today’s Snippets…

 Aside from vampires, werewolves and zombies, debt collectors are among the scariest creatures ever conjured by the human mind.
 Just kidding — sort of.

 We say “sort of” because some scammers are using people’s fear of being labeled “deadbeats” to extort money from honest, creditworthy consumers.

 Posing as a collection agency representative, the con artist will contact a victim by mail, email or telephone, claiming the person owes a specific dollar amount to a particular company.